t-matsumoto4758/AttractingContributors-YourHometown/README.md

 I want to know your hometown! please tell me!

 # Rule
-Please add your hometown following list!
+Please add your hometown to following list!

 # List of Your Hometown
 - Tochigi